Avergrove/avergroves-learning-notes/docs/tetris/opener_catalog.md

 - ![SDPC Opener](/img/tetris/openers/sdpc.png)
 - "Early" O opener.
     - Early is in quotation marks because you can use it whenever SZT doesn't come before O..
+- By the way, to avoid the classic failure to insert T piece in the first bag, use tap back instead of double tap to slow the T piece in.
-- The most common usage is SDPC spin.
+- Usage 1:The most common usage is SDPC spin.
 It deals massive damage.
 But please don't abuse it.
+- Usage 2: Basically Mech TSD except it's good
+- Usage 3: The original SDPC
 - The other use is the original SDPC.
 It's less of a crutch and frankly pretty badass whenever you get an all clear with it.
 The all clear is also very defensive, as compared to SDPC spin because you get a clean, flat field.
 - The JL in bag 1 is interchangeable!
 See: Kezdabez' video
         - The respective DPC continuations for this is I / SZ DPC.